Arduino Wireless Shield with XBee Series 2 radios

 ArduinoUno XBeeS2

 To configure a ZB module as coordinator, router, or end device, you'll need to change the firmware.
 You need Digi's configuration software, X-CTU, to do this.
+Unfortunately it's only available for Windows.
 Download it from this link.

 To configure the modules from the computer, put the serial switch to the USB position and upload an empty sketch, like this: